150balbes/rockchip-kernel/Documentation/dev-tools/kasan.rst

 Architectures
 ~~~~~~~~~~~~~

-Generic KASAN is supported on x86_64, arm, arm64, powerpc, riscv, s390, xtensa,
+Generic KASAN is supported on x86_64, arm, arm64, powerpc, riscv, s390, and
-and loongarch, and the tag-based KASAN modes are supported only on arm64.
+xtensa, and the tag-based KASAN modes are supported only on arm64.

 Compilers
 ~~~~~~~~~